bluebird75/winpdb/README.rst

 Description
 ===========

-*Winpdb Reborn* is a portable (Windows / Linux) graphical debugger for Python.
-It supports breakpoints, stepping, stack inspection, multithreaded debugging and more.
-It works on both Python 2 and 3.
+*Winpdb Reborn* is a portable (Windows / Linux) standalone graphical debugger for Python.
+It focuses on making debugging easy and does not include any IDE features.
+It works on both Python 2 and 3 and has very little dependencies (only WxPython for the GUI).

+**Features**:
+- graphical interface with stack/variable inspection, breakpoints and more
+- breakpoints: on lines or functions, with possible conditions, load/save breakpoint info
+- multi-threaded debugging
+- smart handling of fork, follow parent or child
+- remote debugging: GUI on one computer, program to debug on another computer with encrypted communication
+- up to 20 times quicker than pdb, the default Python debugger (on which many other debuggers are built)
+- debug PyPy scripts

-The original Winpdb was no longer maintained since the release v1.4.8 in 2010.
+**Note:** The original Winpdb was no longer maintained since the release v1.4.8 in 2010.
 I (Philippe Fremy) am providing a maintained version with new functionality under the *Winpdb Reborn* name.